-- a.
-Records of public hearings shall be kept in accordance with Florida Statute 286.011. - b.
-The record of oral proceedings including testimony and statements of opinion, the minutes of the DM, EPC, PZAB and Council as applicable, applications, exhibits and papers submitted in any proceeding before the decision-making body, the staff report and recommendation of the Wellington official or staff responsible for making the recommendation and the final vote of the decision making body shall constitute the record. - c.
-It is the responsibility of any person appealing a decision of any decision-making body conducting a public meeting or hearing pursuant to these LDR to provide a record of all necessary evidence to support the appeal.
+- b.
+The record of oral proceedings, including testimony and statements of opinion, the minutes of the DM, EPC, PZAB and Council as applicable, applications, exhibits and papers submitted in any proceeding before the decision-making body, the staff report and recommendation of the Wellington official or staff responsible for making the recommendation, and the final vote of the decision making body shall constitute the record. - c.
+It is the responsibility of any person appealing a decision of any decision-making body conducting a public meeting or hearing pursuant to these LDRs to provide a record of all necessary evidence to support the appeal.